MEMS (Micro Electro Mechanical Systems)

 (2) Regular Master's

-S. Tanaka Laboratory basically accepts international students via the first route (IMAC-G/IRP/IBP).
-For October 2020 enrollment, the application is in January 2020 and the entrance examination is in March 2020.
-In 2019, the entrance examination is held in Beijing, Taipei, Bangkok, Jakarta, Seoul, Delhi, Hanoi, Cairo, Islamabad, Lyon and Sendai.
+S. Tanaka Laboratory basically accepts international students via the first route (IMAC-G).
+For October 2022 enrollment, the application is in January 2021 and the entrance examination is in March 2021.
+The entrance examination is basically online.

 MEXT scholarship via university recommendation: Excellent students from the universities which have academic exchange with our university have the chance of application.
 Please contact us.

-RA position: The students who have entered or decided to proceed to the doctoral course have the chance of application.
+Internal full scholarship: Master course students who decided to proceed to the doctoral course have the chance of application.

 Aobayama Campus from Drone (2017)